Riverbrook: Plot

 Raylan (Timothy Olyphant) visits a wounded Boyd (Walton Goggins) in a prison hospital, with the latter thanking him for "opening his soul in the eyes of God".
-Raylan then escorts Dewey Crowe (Damon Herriman) out of the hospital, intending to take him to prison despite having no back-up team to help him.
-He forces Crowe to drive the car and handcuffs him to the steering wheel when he tries to attack him.
+Raylan then escorts Dewey (Damon Herriman) out of the hospital, intending to take him to jail despite having no back-up team to help him.
+He forces Dewey to drive the car and handcuffs him to the steering wheel when he tries to attack him.

-Meanwhile, prison officials transport inmates to a prison musical band event.
-After a performance, two inmates, Cooper (Chris Ellis) and Price (Myk Watford) knock their guard out and escape.
-Mullen (Nick Searcy) assigns Raylan to investigate the escape after he takes Crowe to prison.
-Raylan finds the inmates at a grocery store on a gas station.
-However, Cooper gets the best of him and steals his badge, guns, hat and car and then locks Raylan in a closet while they escape.
-The next day, Mullen informs Raylan that they found his car near the airport along with his hat and Price has been captured.
-Mullen also tells Raylan that Assistant United States Attorney David Vasquez wants to question him about Boyd's shooting due to the previous Miami shooting and wants Ava (Joelle Carter) to testify.
+Meanwhile, prison officials transport inmates to a prison music event.
+After a performance, two inmates, Cooper (Chris Ellis) and Price (Myk Watford), knock out their guard and escape.
+Mullen (Nick Searcy) assigns Raylan to investigate the jailbreak.
+Raylan finds the escapees at a convenience store.
+However, Cooper gets the drop on Raylan and steals his badge, guns, hat and car, then locks Raylan in a closet while they flee.
+The next day, Mullen informs Raylan that they found his car near the airport along with his hat; Price has been captured.
+Mullen also tells Raylan that Assistant United States Attorney David Vasquez wants to question him about Boyd's shooting due to the previous incident in Miami.
+Vasquez also wants Ava (Joelle Carter) to testify.

-Winona (Natalie Zea) confronts Raylan after he broke in their house, accusing him of scaring her husband, and tells him to never contact them again.
-Raylan and Tim Gutterson (Jacob Pitts) then question Cooper's ex-wife, Shirley Kelso (Kristin Bauer), who now lives with her cousin Dupree (Johnny Sneed).
+Winona (Natalie Zea) confronts Raylan after he broke into her house and scaring her husband, telling him to never contact them again.
+Raylan and Tim (Jacob Pitts) then question Cooper's ex-wife, Shirley Kelso (Kristin Bauer), who now lives with her cousin Dupree (Johnny Sneed).
 They leave after receiving no vital information.
-However, Cooper unexpectedly shows up at Shirley's house and deduces that Shirley and Dupree are in a sexual relationship.
-They are looking for money Cooper hid in the flooring of development housing during construction and Cooper accepts to help them for a share of the money.
+However, Cooper unexpectedly shows up at Shirley's house and deduces that she and Dupree are in a sexual relationship.
+The couple are looking for money Cooper hid in the flooring of a housing development, and Cooper agrees to help them for a share of the money.
 They arrive at an abandoned house but discover that the money is not there.
-Dupree then shoots Cooper and both him and Shirley abandon him to find the real location.
+Dupree then shoots Cooper and abandons him to find the real location with Shirley.

-While staying with Ava in a hotel room, Raylan has a hunch about the real location of the money and leaves with Rachel (Erica Tazel) to find it.
-They run across a wounded Cooper and discover that Cooper mistook the real location and set to go there.
-However, Shirley and Dupree already arrived there and took the home owners hostage after realizing that they already spent the money.
-Dupree threatens to kill Raylan but Gutterson kills him from a distance after Shirley betrays his orders, feeling guilty about shooting her husband.
-One week later, Raylan takes Cooper out of the prison hospital to take him to prison.
-During their walk, they talk about the recent events, with Cooper remarking that maybe Shirley and him will be released at the same time.
+While staying with Ava in a hotel room, Raylan has a hunch about the real location of the money and leaves with Rachel (Erica Tazel).
+They run across a wounded Cooper and discover that he had misremembered the location, heading to the proper house.
+However, Shirley and Dupree have already arrived and taken the homeowners hostage after learning that they already found and spent the money.
+Dupree threatens to kill Raylan, but Tim kills him from a distance after Shirley betrays his orders, feeling guilty about shooting her husband.
+One week later, Raylan transfers Cooper out of the prison hospital.
+During their walk, they talk about the recent events, with Cooper remarking that maybe he and Shirley will be released at the same time.